 - See their world in a whole new light

-*The goals of the Blugold Commitment are to extend access and affordability to these exceptional high-impact practices for all UW-Eau Claire undergraduates, to ensure that more of these opportunities are available for these students, and to increase the numbers of students who participate.
-Therefore, while UW-Eau Claire undergraduate students are encouraged to participate in multiple high-impact immersion programs and every full-time tuition-paying undergraduate student at UW-Eau Claire is eligible to receive BCDT funding for only one DII experience.
-Any student who has participated in a previous DII experience is not eligible to receive funding through BCDT for a second DII experience.
-The only exceptions are made for students who participate in a DII experience and later return as student leaders on the same program.
+The Blugold Commitment exists to allow greater access, affordability, and participation in exceptional high-impact practices such as DIIs for all UW-Eau Claire undergraduates, to ensure that more of these opportunities are available for these students, and to increase the numbers of students who participate.
+UW-Eau Claire undergraduate students are encouraged to participate in multiple high-impact immersion programs and every full-time tuition-paying undergraduate student at UW-Eau Claire is eligible to receive Blugold funding for only one DII experience.
+Any student who has participated in a previous DII experience is not eligible to receive funding through Blugold funding for a second DII experience.
+The only exception to this is if a student who participated in a previous DII experience returns as a student leader to the same program.